skmp/nanolang/README.md

 # Organic Assembler

-An Operating System for Instruments, written in attolang.
+An Operating System for Instruments (Όργανα), written in attolang.
 Instruments are multimodal dataflow programs — authored as node graphs possibly using the **attoflow** editor, compiled, and run in real time.

 Each instrument is a self-contained `.atto` program that defines its Functionality.
 The System compiles these programs runs them with hot-reload support.